OsvaldoGDelRio/pdo-database/README.md

 ```
 ### DELETE

-No acepta la sentencia son el valor WHERE, WHERE AND, WHERE OR, WHERE BETWEEN o WHERE NOT BETWEEN, para borrar todo el contenido de una tabla usar TRUNCATE
+No acepta la sentencia sin el valor WHERE, WHERE AND, WHERE OR, WHERE BETWEEN o WHERE NOT BETWEEN, para borrar todo el contenido de una tabla usar TRUNCATE
 ```php
 $select = $factory->crear('src\factory\Delete',[
     'tabla' => 'prueba',